-i.
-In 2021 our operations were split into the two Grupo Prisa business areas of Education and Media, each with an Executive Chairman who is likewise an executive director of Prisa.
+i) In 2021 our operations were split into the two Grupo Prisa business areas of Education and Media, each with an Executive Chairman who is likewise an Executive Director of Prisa.

 Mr. Carlos Nuñez is the head and Executive Chairman of Prisa Media since May 24, 2021.
-Mr. Nuñez joined Prisa's Board of Directors on June 29, 2021.
+Mr. Nuñez joined Prisa's Board of Directors at June 29, 2021.

-Mr. Manuel Mirat Santiago ceased to be Prisa's CEO on June 29, 2021 and on that same date took over as head of the Education area, assuming the duties of Santillana's executive chairman.
-Subsequently, on July 27, 2021 the Board of Directors approved the succession to Santillana's chairmanship and Mr. Mirat was replaced by Mr. Francisco Cuadrado as Santillana's executive chairman.
-On that same date, Mr. Mirat resigned as executive director of Prisa and the Board of Directors appointed Mr. Cuadrado as an executive director of Prisa to fill the vacancy existing on Prisa's Board.
+Mr. Manuel Mirat Santiago ceased to be Prisa's CEO at June 29, 2021 and on that same date took over as head of the Education area, assuming the duties of Santillana's executive chairman.
+Subsequently, at July 27, 2021 the Board of Directors approved the succession to Santillana's chairmanship and Mr. Mirat was replaced by Mr. Francisco Cuadrado as Santillana's executive chairman.
+On that same date, Mr. Mirat resigned as Executive Director of Prisa and the Board of Directors appointed Mr. Cuadrado as an Executive Director of Prisa to fill the vacancy existing on Prisa's Board.

-- ii.
-As a result of the above, the Company has evolved from having a single executive director (the former CEO, Mr. Manuel Mirat) to having two executive directors, one being the Executive Chairman of Education (Santillana) (Mr. Francisco Cuadrado) and the other being Executive Chairman of Prisa Media (Mr. Carlos Nuñez).
+ii) As a result of the above, the Company has evolved from having a single Executive Director (the former CEO, Mr. Manuel Mirat) to having two Executive Directors, one being the Executive Chairman of Education (Santillana) (Mr. Francisco Cuadrado) and the other being Executive Chairman of Prisa Media (Mr. Carlos Nuñez).
 Compensation for Messrs.

-Cuadrado and Nuñez are paid respectively by Santillana and Prisa Media. - iii.
-Until his appointment as Executive Chairman of Santillana and Prisa director, Mr. Cuadrado was Santillana's Director General of Education, but the compensation reflected in the table above is solely what Mr. Cuadrado has received since his appointment as Prisa director (on July 27, 2021).
+Cuadrado and Nuñez are paid respectively by Santillana and Prisa Media, which is not reflected in the table above.